KamilRAliyev/automated_testing_for_cloud_more/README.md

 ## Information about the package and files.
 1. ``tests/`` - in the folder where seperate tests can be found
 2. ``tests/settings.py`` - file where different kind of configurations.
-3. ``tests/utils.py`` - in the file there is BeatifulSoup script which gets links of the page
+3. ``tests/utils.py`` - in the file there is BeautifulSoup script which gets links of the page
 4. ``webdriver/`` - in the folder firefox drivers can be found

     1) ``./webdriver/geckodriver`` - driver for Linux